o3de/o3de.org/content/docs/user-guide/visualization/cinematics/track-view/nodes-component-entity.md

 1. In the Track View, select or create a sequence.

-1. In the node browser, right\-click the component node and choose **Add Track**, then choose the track that you want.
+1. In the node browser, right-click the component node and choose **Add Track**, then choose the track that you want.

 **Note**
 Some components support only a limited number of tracks that can be animated in a sequence.
-For more information for component\-specific properties, see the [Component Reference](/docs/userguide/components/components.md).
+For more information for component-specific properties, see the [Component Reference](/docs/userguide/components/components.md).
 Not all components can be animated in the Track View.
 For more information about adding node support to the Track View, see [Exposing Custom Components to Track View for Animation](/docs/user-guide/engine/components/expose-animation.md).

 After you add the component entity nodes to the sequence and specify the tracks to animate, you can then add keyframes to the timeline.
 In keyframes, you specify where in the timeline you want to animate the property and edit its properties.